TeamPAGOS/PAGOS/README.md

 # -> Result with given units matching defaults: 1.7903293005762066e-07 cubic_centimeter / gram
 # -> Result with overridden units: 1.7903293005762066e-07 cubic_centimeter / gram
 ```
-If messing around with the `Q()` constructor isn't to your liking, one can also override units with the `units_in` argument thus:
+If repeatedly typing the `Q()` constructor isn't to your liking, one can also override default units with the `units_in` argument thus:
 ```python
 myResult4 = UAModel.run('Ne', 283.15, 3, 1, 5e-4, units_in=('K', 'percent', 'atm', 'cc/g'))
 print('Result using units_in kwarg:', myResult4)